 To be more precise, in the non-greenwashing condition, participants read a message about a fashion company's new sustainable collection, sustainable fabrics, and garment production procedures.
 The text that participants read provided some information around consumers' rising ethical clothing demand and brands' efforts to satisfy their needs.
 These efforts sometimes could be misleading since brands are allowed to incorporate green trademarks even though they do not represent their actual green performance.
 To support the information, an example about H&Ms' misleading sustainability actions was provided.
 In the end, the message made clear that according to an investigation made by FTC (Federal Trade Commission), this fashion brand scored high on sustainability.
 So, it claims and truly is sustainable.
 Then the participants saw a Facebook post.
 In the greenwashing condition, participants read the same message with the important difference that the FTC investigation proved that the fictitious fashion brand scored low on sustainability.
 The message made evident that the brand goes against its promised CSR and green initiatives and, in other words, is greenwashing.
 After that, participants saw the same Facebook post.
 In the end, the control group did not receive any additional information.
 This means that participants only saw a sentence that announced that a Facebook post would appear on the next page.
 The participants just saw the exact same Facebook post.

 The Facebook post that participants saw was from a fictitious brand that launched a new sustainable activewear collection.
 The brand also claimed that each piece comprised 100% organic cotton and stated a new goal to become a climate-positive brand by 2030.
 The post was created using AdParlor, a website that made the post seem real since it is possible to illustrate reactions and choose the number of them such as 20 "wow," 60 "love," and 43 "angry" while also you can illustrate many comments and shares of the post.
 The fashion company's name was picked after research to make sure that there is no actual company using this name.
 The researcher later designed the brand's logo.
 The decision to make the fashion company fictitious was to tackle the thread of biases.
 According to Hennig-Thurau et al. (2004), consumer motives to engage in eWOM are mostly about brands they know and experiences with products of these known brands.
 When consumers have prior knowledge or experiences with a brand or product, they may have a more tender reaction to the spread of negative eWOM about the brand than consumers who do not have this prior knowledge or experience with the brand (Doh & Hwang, 2009).
-Using a fictional fashion brand issues of biases by participants attached or who already had a specific brand image were tackled.
+Using a fictitious fashion brand issues of biases by participants attached or who already had a specific brand image were tackled.
 Last but not least, participants did not know that there were multiple versions of the survey and that each one received and responded to a different condition.
 This means that respondents were unaware of the actual purpose of this research and the fact that different groups will be compared to each other.

 3.2 Measurements and operationalization